-Describe method of swimmer body numbering: Click here to enter text.
+Describe method of swimmer body numbering: Each swimmer will be given a race number (using sharpie marker) on each shoulder, and names/race numbers will be called and checked on the heat sheet as swimmers are lined up to go in the water at the start. .

 Describe method of electronic identification of swimmer (Recommended): Click here to enter text.